Velocity Averaging for the Wigner Kinetic Equation in the Semiclassical Regime: Introduction

 Section \ref{sec:VAInterp} studies the same problem in the special case of space dimension one with a different approach, leading to a physically more satisfying result, bearing on the ``true'' density function, instead of moments of the Wigner functions involving a truncation for large values of the momentum variable as in Theorem \ref{thm:VAWignerL2}.
 This result, which is our second main result in this paper, is stated as Theorem \ref{thm:VAd=1} in section \ref{sec:VAInterp}.

 Section \ref{sec:PureSt} discusses the case of pure states, left aside in sections \ref{sec:VAMixedStWig} and \ref{sec:VAInterp}, focussed on mixed states only.
-Our key observation is a characterization of the Wigner transforms of pure states, to be found in Lemma \ref{L-CharRk1}, which generalizes to the case of all space dimensions (and makes mathematically rigorous) an earlier observation in \cite{tatarskiui1983wigner} due to Tatarski\u\i.
-Based on this characterization, we prove that, in the classical limit, sequences of pures states with density functions and current densities converging strongly in $L^2_{loc}$ and kinetic energy densities converging weakly in $L^2_{loc}$ have monokinetic Wigner measures, under the assumption that the Bohm pressure of such states vanishes in the classical limit.
+Proposition \ref{P-Monokinetic}, our third main result, shows that sequences of pures states with vanishing Bohm pressure in the classical limit, with density functions and current densities converging strongly in $L^2_{loc}$ and kinetic energy densities converging weakly in $L^2_{loc}$ have monokinetic Wigner measures.
 (We recall that Wigner measures are limit points in the sense of distributions of the Wigner functions in the classical limit.)
-This result, stated as Proposition \ref{P-Monokinetic}, is our third main result in this paper.
-This concentration effect on the momentum variable in the Wigner measure explains why one cannot expect that velocity averaging can be applied to families of pure states in the semiclassical setting.
+This concentration effect on the momentum variable in the Wigner measure explains why velocity averaging cannot be applied to families of pure states in the semiclassical setting.

+The key argument in the proof of Proposition \ref{P-Monokinetic} is an identity \eqref{IdentPure} which follows from a characterization of pure states reported in Lemma \ref{L-CharRk1}, which generalizes to the case of all space dimensions (and makes mathematically rigorous) an earlier observation in \cite{tatarskiui1983wigner} due to Tatarski\u\i.
+This characterization of pure states and further consequences thereof are discussed in section \ref{sec:WignerPureSt}.

-Finally, section \ref{sec:DerMadelung} explains how our characterization of the Wigner transforms of pure states in Lemma \ref{L-CharRk1} can be used to arrive at a quick derivation of the system of Madelung fluid dynamical equations for the density and current density associated to pure states evolving according to the Schr\"odinger equation with some smooth external potential.
-This approach to the Madelung equations is used to understand the physical meaning of the condition in Proposition \ref{P-Monokinetic} leading to monokinetic Wigner measures in the classical limit.
+Finally, section \ref{sec:DerMadelung} explains how \eqref{IdentPure} coming from our characterization of the Wigner transforms of pure states in Lemma \ref{L-CharRk1} leads to a quick derivation of the system of Madelung fluid dynamical equations for the mass and current densities of pure states governed by the Schr\"odinger equation with Lipschitz continuous external potential.
+This clarifies the physical meaning of one condition used in Proposition \ref{P-Monokinetic} leading to monokinetic Wigner measures.
+It also addresses the vacuum issue, i.e. points where the wave function vanishes, whose treatment had been left incomplete in earlier derivations of Madelung's equations.